 - Pick a quote and install

 There are a few things to consider when scoping out your home for rooftop solar.
-One factor to consider is the direction and tilt of your roof – although this is not a hard and fast rule, rooftop solar panels perform best on south-facing roofs with a slope between 15 and 40 degrees.
+First, you’ll want to understand the direction and tilt of your roof – although this is not a hard and fast rule, rooftop solar panels perform best on south-facing roofs with a slope between 15 and 40 degrees.

 2. Compare your solar options: rooftop vs. community solar

 Perhaps one of the most exciting aspects of the residential solar energy sector is the list of options for homeowners who want to go solar but do not have a suitable roof.
-Ground mount solar installations and community solar subscriptions are two common ways to access power from the sun without actually installing anything on your rooftop.
-Community solar involves connecting with members of a group or your neighborhood to share a solar system, while ground-mounted arrays are an easy way to own and install your own system while bypassing any roofing hurdles.
+Ground mount solar installations and community solar subscriptions are two common ways to access power from the sun without actually installing solar panels and racking equipment on your rooftop.
+Community solar involves subscribing to a share of a large solar farm, while ground-mounted arrays are an easy way to own and install your own system while bypassing any roofing hurdles.

 3. Find out how many solar panels you will need

 Next, it’s time to roughly understand your solar needs, so you’re well-equipped to compare solar quotes.
-We estimate that a typical home needs about 20 to 25 solar panels to cover 100 percent of its electricity usage, but the actual number you’ll need to install depends on many factors.
-Location, panel efficiency, panel rated power, and your personal energy consumption habits all play a role in determining how many solar panels you need.
-Importantly, the number of solar panels you need for your home directly impacts the price you pay for solar.
+We estimate that a typical home needs about 17 to 21 solar panels to cover 100 percent of its electricity usage, but the actual number you’ll need to install depends on many factors.
+Location, panel efficiency, panel-rated power, and your personal energy consumption habits all play a role in determining how many solar panels you need.
+Importantly, this number directly impacts the price you pay for solar.

 What percentage of your home can you power with solar electricity?